 Being a solution architect and CTO for many years I am not at all biased however I must say arguably, it was by far the best AWS re:invent event that has happened ever.
-AWS is offering 3500+ cloud services that clearly shows the amount of investment AWS is making who owns 47% market share of Cloud Revenue and why you need to think about building effective Cloud strategy for your application sooner than later.
+AWS is offering 3500+ cloud services that clearly shows the amount of investment AWS is making who owns 47% market share of Cloud Revenue and why you need to think about building effective Cloud and Cloud Migration strategy for your application sooner than later.
 Other important players are Azure 10%, Google 4%, and IBM 3%.

 Features of Cloud Native Application

 Think about future, how will you build the system that stays relevant in future.